-Timescale Cloud vs. Amazon RDS PostgreSQL: Up to 350x Faster Queries, 44 % Faster Ingest, 95 % Storage Savings for Time-Series Data
+Timescale vs. Amazon RDS PostgreSQL: Up to 350x Faster Queries, 44 % Faster Ingest, 95 % Storage Savings for Time-Series Data

-Since we launched Timescale Cloud, our cloud-hosted PostgreSQL service for time-series data and event and analytics workloads, we have seen large numbers of customers migrating onto it from the general-purpose Amazon RDS for PostgreSQL.
+Since we launched Timescale, our cloud-hosted PostgreSQL service for time-series data and event and analytics workloads, we have seen large numbers of customers migrating onto it from the general-purpose Amazon RDS for PostgreSQL.
 These developers usually struggle with performance issues on ingest, sluggish real-time or historical queries, and spiraling storage costs.

 They need a solution that will let them keep using PostgreSQL while not blocking them from getting value out of their time-series data.
-Timescale Cloud fits them perfectly, and this article will present benchmarks that help explain why.
+Timescale fits them perfectly, and this article will present benchmarks that help explain why.